atadas10/Learn-SQL/sql-best-practises.md

   Specify the columns you need in the SELECT statement instead of using SELECT *.
 This improves performance and readability.

-> **:snowflake: Tip:** This approach allows Snowflake to scan only the necessary data, reducing computational load and potentially cost.
+> **Snowflake Optimization:** This approach allows Snowflake to scan only the necessary data, reducing computational load and potentially cost.

 - **Good Example**